outcomes-keyan-hardman/lastfmtospotify/README.md

 Go to [My Applications on Spotify Developer](https://developer.spotify.com/my-applications) and create your application.
 For the examples, we registered these Redirect URIs:

-* http://localhost:8888 (needed for the implicit grant flow)
 * http://localhost:8888/callback

 Once you have created your app, replace the `client_id`, `redirect_uri` and `client_secret` in the examples with the ones you get from My Applications.